junian/Standard.Licensing/README.md

 Easy-to-use licensing library for .NET Framework, Mono, .NET Core, and Xamarin products.

-This is project is a fork of [Portable.Licensing](https://github.com/dnauck/Portable.Licensing/) library.
-The purpose of this fork is to add support for more .NET platforms, especially .NET Core.
-There is also a plan to add more features that's not available from previous works.
+This is project is derived from [Portable.Licensing](https://github.com/dnauck/Portable.Licensing/) library.
+The purpose of this fork is to add support for more .NET platforms, especially .NET Standard and .NET Core.

+There is also a plan to decouple from `Bouncy Castle` library and use [System.Security.Cryptography.Cng](https://www.nuget.org/packages/System.Security.Cryptography.Cng/) for modern .NET platforms.

 ![](https://1.bp.blogspot.com/-yv8fTM-7QdQ/WoghR2w1KJI/AAAAAAAAC28/0BGyFsS2nGoN9t2QnoXgMbiWVUwUipH1gCLcBGAs/s1600/standard-licensing-logo.png)